delphidabbler/codesnip/trunk/Docs/ReadMe.txt

   CodeSnip to work with Delphi XE2.

 + The authors of various pieces of source code and images used by the program.
-  See the program's about box (use the "Help | About" menu option and see the "About the Program" tab) for details.
+  See the program's about box or License.html for details.

 + Various contributors to the Code Snippets database.
 Names of contributors are listed in the program's About Box (use the "Help | About" menu option then select the "About the Database" tab).
-If they don't appear then update the database.
+If the list is empty then update the database.